Postman cheat sheet - Quick guide to automating APIs

 Clearing

-Reference: https://www.getpostman.com/docs/postman/environments_and_globals/variables
+Reference: https://learning.postman.com/docs/sending-requests/variables/environment-variables

 Status codes